ETCHDEV/Notefy/README.md

 - **Monophonic Transcription:** The system is designed to detect the single, most dominant melodic line.
 It cannot transcribe polyphonic music (multiple notes at once, like chords).
 - **Rhythm Simplification:** Complex rhythms and timing nuances are simplified (quantized), so the output may not capture the full rhythmic feel of the original performance.
 - **Expressive Details:** The transcription does not include dynamics (loud/soft), articulations, or other performance expressions.

+### For any errors and doubt, ask any generative AI like Gemini or ChatGPT by inputing the code + error after that and ask to optimize it to your platform.
+Has I have no time to give solution to any errors and being on MacOS, some code was hardwired to MacOS.